syedsadman16/FitnessApp/README.md

 *Fitness App*

-**Fitness App** is an android app that tracks the users running distance and outputs statistics for calories, steps and distance ran
+**Fitness App** is an android app that tracks the users running distance and outputs statistics for calories, steps and distance

 Submitted by: **Syed Sadman**

-The following **optional** features are implemented:
+The following features are implemented:

 * [x] Users can register and log in
 * [x] Once location access is permitted, users can start run and map will zoom into current location and provide tracking